 - Women need a daily water intake of 11.5 cups, roughly 2.7 liters

-It is important to reiterate that these are guidelines and there are other factors that play into the proper amount of water your body requires.
-These factors include:
+It is important to reiterate that these are guidelines, and there are other factors that play into the “how much water should you drink?” question.

-- Your location.
-Dry, hot and/or humid environments carry a greater toll on the body's ability to keep hydrated than cooler climes.
+Dry, hot, and/or humid environments carry a greater toll on the body's ability to keep hydrated than cooler climates.
 Increased water intake is also necessary for anything living at high altitudes, such as in mountainous terrain.

-- Temperature.
-Warmer months demand more water than cooler ones, because you sweat more.
+Warmer months demand more water than cooler ones because you sweat more.

-- Activity level.
-People who are active at day or whom spend a lot of time on their feet require more water than people who work a desk job.
+People who are active during the day or who spend a lot of time on their feet require more water than people who work a desk job.
 Remember to drink water during and after exercise or other strenuous activities.

 Do Water Levels Influence Energy and Brain Activity?

-- One study discovered that losing 1.36% body fluid after exercising resulted in problems with mood, focus and more frequent headaches.
+- One study discovered that losing 1.36% of body fluid after exercising resulted in problems with mood, focus, and more frequent headaches.

 - A study on elder men in good health noted that losing even 1% of body fluid sapped away power and lasting power.
 While a 1% loss may seem trivial, it signified a lot of sweating or under-hydrating while spending prolonged time in a very warm room.